nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/nuxeo-drive-installation-configuration.md

 ## Requirements
 To be able to synchronize folders on your computer, you need to install the Nuxeo Drive client on your computer.
 We provide OS-specific installers for Mac OS X and Windows, available from the Nuxeo Drive tab of the Home.
-For Linux, an installer will come shortly and you need a PyQt4 with WebKit support.
+For Linux, you need a PyQt4 with WebKit support.

 ### Known Working Configurations for OS
 *   Windows:  Windows 7 and 8, 32b and 64b